Torbin2/wasd-based/README.md

-4 keys to move\n
+4 keys to move

-´shift´ to atack
+'shift' to atack